How to - Welfare guardians within New Zealand

 How do I apply for a court order appointing a welfare guardian?

 Applications are made to the Family Court.
-The court will provide you with copies of the application forms.
-You can also download them from the Family Court website at www.courts.govt.nz (under Courts/Family Court/Forms).
+The court will provide you with copies of the application forms or are available on the Family Court form finder website.